 - In the Cisco Defense Orchestrator area, expand Get Started.

-- In the Registration Key field, paste the registration token that you generated in CDO.
+- In the Registration Key field, paste the registration key that you generated in CDO.

 - Click Register and then Accept the Cisco Disclosure.
 FDM sends the registration request to CDO.